 Identify Needs: In support of U.S. foreign policy and security objectives, INL works with a host nation to identify key areas for criminal justice system reform using U.S. expertise.

-Partner Selection: INL works with partner agencies to determine their availability and expertise to assist.
+Partner Selection: INL works with U.S. partner agencies to determine their availability and expertise to assist.

 Formalized Mechanisms: Once a U.S. partner is selected, INL uses an established partnership mechanism to deploy a partner overseas or train foreign counterparts in the United States.
 This is done at no cost to the partner agency.

-Deployment: INL representatives in Washington and at our Embassies assist partners before and during international deployments and when hosting activities in the United States to ensure success in their mission.
+Deployment: INL representatives in Washington and at overseas U.S. Embassies assist partners before and during international deployments and when hosting activities in the United States to ensure success in their mission.